Prioritizing Teacher Mental Health: Effects Of Pandemic

 When times are hard, you may consider being kind to yourself.
 In doing this, you can try to treat yourself as you would a friend who was going through a tough time.
 This doesn’t mean that you shouldn’t hold yourself accountable, but it does mean that you can “cut yourself some slack” and recognize the stressors that could be currently at play in your life.
 This form of acceptance can be helpful and validating, possibly promoting a higher quality of life.

-2. Distinguish between the things you can control and the things you can’t
+2. Focus on learning to distinguish between the things you can control and the things you can’t

 There are some things we don’t generally have control over.
 Instead, you can try to focus on the things that you do have control over, investing your energy in improving what you can.
 This can be a helpful mindset shift that can reduce mental strain.